 Why is this scheme needed?

-This is in line with Fingal County Council’s vision for active and sustainable modes of travel that contribute to safer routes to school, better mental and physical health and a cleaner climate.
+Whether you’re heading to school, to sport or to the shops cycling is a free, healthy and environmentally friendly way to travel and these works are in line with the vision for active and sustainable modes of travel that contribute to safer routes to school, better mental and physical health and a cleaner climate.

 Where is the proposed work happening?

 Proposed cycle lanes will be installed beginning north of Blake’s Cross and travelling north for approximately 2.7km along the R132 (formerly known as N1) to the junction at Minister’s Road.
 Road resurfacing works are proposed on Kilhedge Lane between junction of R132 and Dun Emer Avenue